Advice and Tips for Planning Your Boundary Waters Canoe Trip

 - Backcountry camping experience.
 With backcountry camping (e.g., backpacking) experience, you have a real leg up on understanding how to camp in the wilderness and handle being away from civilization.
 We find that groups with extensive backcountry experience excel in the BWCAW and handle more challenging routes.

 - Canoeing experience.
 If your group is light on canoeing experience, you may want to plan a shorter first day while everyone ramps up their paddling skills.
 You may also want to plan a route that avoids wind-prone larger lakes that may have larger waves.
-With more canoeing experience, you'll travel more efficiently and further.
+With more canoeing experience, you'll travel more efficiently and farther.

 - Age and fitness level.
 People of all ages and abilities have outstanding Boundary Waters experiences.
 With younger kids, consider staying at one campsite for at least two nights so they have time to adjust, and consider a route with occasional portages to mix up the day.
-With high fitness levels, you will typically travel further.
+With high fitness levels, you will typically travel farther.

 5) What are your group's particular interests?

 - How many different campsites will you have?
 Just one for the whole trip?
 A new campsite every night?
 A couple nights here and a couple there?
+Remember that setting up and taking down camp is a time-consuming process.
+And, when spending multiple nights at the same campsite you are able to canoe on long day trips to explore and fish and then return later in the day to a camp that is already set up.

 - How physical should your trip be?
 Easier, more difficult, or most difficult?
 Generally, more physical trips have longer travel days and more frequent and longer portages.
+An average travel day in the Boundary Waters covers 6 - 7 miles.

 - What are your fishing goals and desired species?
 With a high interest in fishing, consider fewer travel days so you can maximize fishing time over time setting up and taking down camp.
 And be aware that all lakes do not have all species of fish.